Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Statistical Guarantees

-To induce the randomized symmetrization, for any index $i$, we use $w_i$ to denote the random variable $\nabla_1\cl(f^*(x_i),y_i)$, and $e_i$ to denote its directional vector.
-Conditioned on its direction vector, we denote $w_i'$ as a random vector sampled from the following probability distribution,

-With this conditional independent copy, we construct a symmetric random variable $\tilde{w}_i:=\frac{w_i-w_i'}{2}$, and define the following empirical process:
+To induce the randomized symmetrization, for any index $i$, we use $w_i$ to denote the random variable $\cl_1'(f^*(x_i),y_i)$. $w_i'$ is an independent copy of $w_i$.
+With this independent copy, we construct a symmetric random variable $\tilde{w}_i:=\frac{w_i-w_i'}{2}$, and define the following empirical process:

 Traditionally, bounding empirical processes such as $W_n(r)$ and $T_n(r)$ relies on detailed knowledge of the underlying function class—through measures like the Rademacher complexity, or the VC dimension.
-In contrast, our doubly wild refitting procedure demonstrates that these quantities can be effectively controlled without explicit access to such structural information.
-Instead, we establish that the empirical processes can be bounded at certain radii directly using the outputs generated by Algorithm~\ref{alg:wild-refitting}.
-To formalize this idea, we introduce the following quantities, which we refer to as wild optimisms.
+In contrast, our doubly wild refitting procedure will show that these quantities can be controlled without explicit access to such structural information.
+Instead, we establish that the empirical processes can be bounded at certain radii directly using the outputs generated by Algorithm~\ref{alg:wild-refitting} as long as our scaling is appropriate.
+To formalize this idea, we introduce the following quantities, which are referred to as \emph{wild optimisms}:

-Then, we have the following key Lemma \ref{lemma:bound_W_n-T_n} bounding the empirical processes $W_n$ and $T_n$ by the wild optimism. \begin{lemma} We have that
+Then, the following key Lemma \ref{lemma:bound_W_n-T_n} bounds the empirical processes $W_n$ and $T_n$ by the wild optimism. \begin{lemma} For any noise scale, we have that

 \end{lemma} The proof is deferred to Appendix \ref{app:proofs_fixed_design}.
-Lemma \ref{lemma:bound_W_n-T_n} establishes that, at certain radii, the empirical process can be upper bounded by the quantities $\Opt^\dia(f_{\rho_1}^\dia)$ and $\Opt^\sh(f_{\rho_2}^\sh)$, both of which can be computed efficiently from the outputs of \Cref{alg:wild-refitting}.
+Lemma \ref{lemma:bound_W_n-T_n} establishes that, at certain radii, the empirical process can be upper bounded by the quantities $\Opt^\dia(f_{\rho_1}^\dia)$ and $\Opt^\sh(f_{\rho_2}^\sh)$, both of which can be computed efficiently from the outputs of Algorithm \ref{alg:wild-refitting}.
 This lemma serves as a key theoretical component underpinning the wild-refitting procedure, because it enables us to upper bound the empirical processes without knowledge of the underlying function class.

 With Lemma \ref{lemma:bound_W_n-T_n}, we have the following theorem regarding the evaluation of the excess risk $\cE_{fix}(\hat{f})$.
 The proof of this theorem is deferred to Appendix \ref{app:proofs_sec:statistical_guarantee}. \begin{theorem} For any radius $r\ge \hat{r}_n$, let $\rho_1$ and $\rho_2$ be the noise scales for which $\|f_{\rho_1}^\dia-\hat{f}\|$ and $ \|f_{\rho_2}^\sh-\hat{f}\|$ are equal to $2r$.
 Then, for any $t>0$, with probability at least $1- 6e^{-t^2}$,